Don't let other people drive your car

 Court sides with auto insurance companies

-This year the Michigan Supreme Court weighed in on whether a person injured while driving a car against the wishes of the owner could receive Personal Injury Protection (PIP) benefits under the car owner's policy.
+A few years ago, the Michigan Supreme Court weighed in on whether a person injured while driving a car against the wishes of the owner could receive Personal Injury Protection (PIP) benefits under the car owner's policy.
 Michigan requires car owners to carry PIP insurance, which covers injuries to the driver and passengers, regardless of who caused the accident.

 Two cases were consolidated for the court's ruling.
 In one, an unlicensed husband with three drunk driving convictions drove his wife's car without permission, got in a wreck and was seriously injured.
 The man was specifically excluded on his wife's policy.
 The hospital and rehabilitation center where he was treated sought PIP benefits from Progressive Marathon Insurance Co., his wife's insurer, but the company denied the claim.